judycurie/judy/docs/assignments/week12.md

 The mold was pressed with a weight block to secure well fit.
 I had a bit of resin mixture spare after pouring to the pcb mold, therefore I used to to make a second layer in the test mold with embedded metal items.
 ![](../images/week12/WhatsApp Image 2023-04-26 at 06.15.54.jpeg)
+**Fig.** The machined mold with the pcb pressed with the weght block - left for curing.
+As I had a bit of the mixture left, I added gold pins and remaing liquid to the test cast :).